jonlpersson/ed-latimore/site/_posts/2022-07-16-quick-tips-on-authentic-writing.md

 However, I love using my writing to teach and entertain.
 I’m so-so on using my writing to persuade.

 Therefore, my most authentic writing expresses itself where I’m either teaching or entertaining.
-It’s no coincidence that my blog, newsletter, and Twitter feed do exactly those things and I have had great success with them.&nbsp;
+It’s no coincidence that my blog, newsletter, and Twitter feed do exactly those things.

+My success with those platforms speaks for itself.&nbsp;